17 Psychological Conversion Optimisation Tips

 5. The power of FREE!

-The impact of offering something for FREE is often underestimated.
+The impact of offering something for FREE is often underestimated in conversion optimisation.
 People are afraid of loss and because of this FREE is a powerful motivator.
 As a result consumers will often perceive a FREE offer as substantially more valuable than it really is.

 This can result in the cost of offering something for FREE being easily outweighed by the benefit from an uplift in conversion.
 Alternatively, if you offer a free benefit as part of your proposition that perhaps your competitors don’t, then try testing the impact of promoting this as a FREE benefit of your service.
 But whatever you do don’t mention how much it actually costs.